-Disciplinary Connections is a study of conceptual foundations of seven major areas of study: reading, language and literature; history and social science; mathematics; science; visual and performing arts; physical education; and human development.
+A study of conceptual foundations of seven major areas of study: reading, language and literature; history and social science; mathematics; science; visual and performing arts; physical education; and human development.
 Students will examine the connections between disciplines.
-This is a required 3 unit course in the 12 unit concentration for Liberal Studies-teacher education majors.
+This is a required three unit course in the 12-unit concentration for Liberal Studies-teacher education majors.
 Prerequisite: LS200